JUSTICE FOR ALL

 Join us in our newest project: a feature-length documentary about the life and legacy of Chief Justice Shirley S. Abrahamson.

-With the courts taking center stage in the fight for our democracy, what can the trailblazing life of Wisconsin’s first woman justice, tell us about how to move forward in the fight for justice for all?
+With the rule of law and judicial independence under pressure, how can the trailblazing story of Shirley Abrahamson, Wisconsin’s first woman justice, guide us in the fight for justice for all?

 The film will intertwine Abrahamson’s inspirational personal story with the pivotal events that define the current trajectory of our judicial system.
 We explore how her legacy continues to influence the people who are fighting back against injustice and corruption, and we look to a future in which we rebuild our institutions and work toward true justice for all.